Does it matter what you wear to an IEP meeting? Yes.

 “I have an IEP meeting tomorrow, should I dress as a Storm Trooper?”
 Uh, no. No, you should not.
 One of my friends asked that on Facebook a while back.

 It matters.
 I wish it didn’t, but it does.
 We are a society who judges people based upon their appearance, particularly first impressions.
 It’s why there are entire books and magazines devoted to what to wear to a job interview or a college interview.
-It’s why we stress out the first time we meet a boyfriend’s parents.
-It’s no different for IEP meetings-what you wear to an IEP meeting matters.
+We stress out the first time we meet a boyfriend’s parents, right?
+It’s no different for IEP meetings.
+What you wear to an IEP meeting matters.

 Why it matters what you wear to an IEP meeting:

 - It is usually the only time that the entire IEP team is together.